-Review of Individual Courses Advisories
+Review of Individual Courses

-If the student's enrollment in a course or program is to be contingent on his or her having met the proposed prerequisite(s) or co-requisite(s), then such a prerequisite or co-requisite must be established as follows.
+If the student's enrollment in a course or program is to be contingent on his for her having met the proposed prerequisite(s) or co-requisite(s), then such a prerequisite or co-requisite must be established as follows.
 If enrollment is not blocked, then what is being established is not a prerequisite or co-requisite but, rather, an advisory on recommended preparation and must be identified as such in the schedule and catalog.
-Establishing advisories does not require all the following steps. the steps required for establishing prerequisites and co-requisites.
+Establishing advisories does not require all the following steps.